MatPohj/MatPohj/README.md

 ## Hello stranger
 Hello!
-I'm Matti Pohjanoksa, an IT student from Haaga-helia :flag_finland: .
+I'm Matti Pohjanoksa, an IT student from Haaga-helia.
 Currently I'm mostly interested in learning Full-stack development, Cloud services (mostly AWS for now) and Cybersecurity

 ### 🔭 I’m currently working on:🔭